 When it comes to White Label CRM features, generally, less is more, or better said: fewer is better.

 Users want to get in, do what they need to do, and get out.
-Confusing software with too many features gets in the way.
+Confusing software with too many features is not the smart way to go.
 Ideally, your white label CRM will be flexible enough that you can hide features and whole sections you don’t want to oﬀer your customers.